attractornetwork/blockchain/scripts/database/README.md

 **Usage:** `./create_backup.sh <enclave_name> [backup_directory]`

 ### `restore_service_data.sh`
-Restores database dumps to running services after they have been rebuilt.
+Restores previously created database backups to running services in an enclave.

-**Purpose:** Restore service state and data after service reconstruction or when migrating to new enclaves.
+**Purpose:** Recover service data after rebuilding services or restoring from a backup.

 **What it restores:**
-- All available database backups from the specified backup directory
+- All available database dumps from the backup directory
 - Automatically detects and restores available backup files
 - Ensures data consistency across services

 **Usage:** `./restore_service_data.sh <enclave_name> <backup_directory>`

+## How It Works

+Both scripts now use Docker container inspection and execution instead of Kurtosis CLI, making them completely independent and more reliable after server reboots or when Kurtosis CLI has issues.

+**Service Detection:** Scripts look for containers with names matching the pattern `{service_name}--{enclave_uuid}` to identify services.

+**Database Operations:** All PostgreSQL operations (backup, restore, verification) are performed using `docker exec` commands directly on the postgres container.

+**Blockchain Data:** Erigon data backup and restore operations use `docker exec` and `docker cp` commands for reliable data transfer.

-## Typical Workflow
+## Workflow

-1. **Before maintenance:** Use `create_backup.sh` to save current state
+1. **Backup:** Use `create_backup.sh` before making changes to services
+2. **Rebuild:** Rebuild services as needed
-2. **After service rebuild:** Use `restore_service_data.sh` to restore data
+3. **Restore:** Use `restore_service_data.sh` to restore data to rebuilt services
-3. **Data migration:** Use both scripts to move data between enclaves

-## Requirements
+## Prerequisites

-- Kurtosis CLI installed and configured
+- Docker installed and running
-- Running enclave with PostgreSQL service
+- Running enclave with postgres-001 service
-- Appropriate permissions to access enclave services
+- Appropriate permissions to access Docker containers